7th Canadian Infantry Division

 The 7th Canadian Infantry Division was an infantry division of the Canadian Army, mobilized in the spring of 1942 and assigned for home defence within Atlantic Command, during World War II.

+History

+The 7th Canadian Division was formed on 12 May 1942.

 At the time it was assumed it would consist of volunteers and proceed overseas.
 By the summer of 1942 it became obvious that there would not be enough volunteers, so National Resources Mobilization Act (NRMA) conscripts were assigned to the regiments of the Division to bring their numbers up to war establishment strength.

 This meant that the Division could only be used for home defence, unless the Parliament of Canada ruled that conscripted men could be sent overseas.
 Two brigades were assembled in the early fall of 1942 in Camp Debert in Nova Scotia with the third at Camp Sussex in New Brunswick.

+After the end of the Aleutian Islands campaign, the need for home defense units was decreased and the 7th Canadian Division was disbanded in late 1943.
+Despite the order for disbandment being given on 15 October 1943, the division was not fully disbanded until December 1943.

+Formation patch

+The formation patch worn by the 7th Canadian Division consisted of a half French grey and half green rectangular patch.